The Most Important Things to Know About the Causes of Diabetes

 Scientists believe family history (i.e., you have a parent or sibling who has the disease) is the biggest risk factor.
 According to the American Diabetes Association, if both parents have T1D, a child’s risk is between 1 in 10 and 1 in 4.

-Increasingly, researchers are learning about other potential contributing risk factors for type 1 diabetes, including higher maternal age at birth (defined as over 35), childhood obesity, higher-sugar diets, and viral infections either in utero or very early on in childhood.
+Increasingly, researchers are learning about other potential contributing risk factors for type 1 diabetes, including higher maternal age at birth (defined as over 35), childhood obesity, diets that are higher in sugar, and viral infections either in utero or very early on in childhood.
 Geography is also thought to play a role.
 It’s unclear why, but studies show those living at higher latitudes are more likely to have T1D; Finland consistently reports the highest incidence rate of T1D in the world.

 Although T1D can appear at any age, in childhood, it tends to peak at two distinct times: between ages 4 and 7 and between ages 10 and 14.